 Succession Planning is Future Planning

 Succession planning is all about preparing for the future.
 It helps you consider what your company will do in the case of sudden, unexpected loss to your leadership team, and allows you to prepare well in advance.
 The most effective succession plans, however, don’t just plan for a new CEO or executive or leader in a present-focused vacuum.
 Succession planning should account for impending changes within and beyond your organization.
-Consider using a robust, user-friendly succession process and external consultant to ensure your plan best prepares your company for the future.
+Consider using a user-friendly succession process and external succession planning consultant to ensure your plan best prepares your company for the future.
 Here, we outline some of the key areas of future planning you should include in your succession plan.

 Consider the Trends in Your Industry